lupyuen/lupyuen.github.io/src/advocate.md

 I must thank my GitHub Sponsors.
 It's great to know that my Open Source work is helping people in the real world...
 And I shall definitely do better 🙂

-Happy Holidays, Stay Healthy, Have A Great 2021! 😀
+Happy Holidays Everyone!
+Stay Healthy, Have A Great 2021! 😀

 -   [Check out my articles](https://lupyuen.github.io)